RoniPa/SaunaApp/README.md

 Activity for displaying information about sauna.
-Displays weighted rating based on user reviews, sauna description, picture (if set), location on map, component for giving rating, and last five user reviews.
+Displays weighted rating based on user reviews, sauna description, picture (if set), location on map, component for giving rating, and five latest user reviews.

 FAB takes user to MessageListView, where conversation with sauna owner can be initiated.